mkoeppel/Optimizing_CNN/README.md

 # Optimizing_Neural_Nets
+Giving large enough datasets, artificial neural networks train themselves in order to become better at a given task.
+Yet, several hyperparameters need to be provided by the user beforehand and frequently need adjustment to obtain the desired output.
+A possible alternative to such manual and user-defined adjustments are genetic algorithms, which allow a more automated and unbiased selection of best-performing hyperparameters:

 Mimicking biologic evolutionary processes, this project adapts, recombines, and mutates hyperparameters from best-performing neural networks within a given population.

 It performs an initial random initialization of hyperparameters for a population of neural networks and tests their learning on the cifar10 dataset.